planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

     whirring at head height and has a split second to get horizontal and avoid decapitation. *5D+7, regular damage.*
--   **Tripwire:** stout twine between two trees around the bandit camp sets off a crude tin-can alarm. *4D, alerts the lookouts.*
+-   **Tripwire:** stout twine between two trees around the bandit camp sets off a crude tin-can alarm. *4D, if failed it alerts the lookouts.*

 An obvious “trap” such as an open pit or mine laid out in the open is more of a hazard the party may just choose to avoid.
 Some are still irresistible to the overly curious.